NCAR/DART/observations/obs_converters/README.rst

 1. **Navigate to the DART/observations/obs_converters directory**: Open a terminal and navigate to the obs_converters directory where the new_converter script is located.

 2. **Run the new_converter script**: Use the script to create a new observation converter.
 Replace `OBSERVATION_NAME` with the name of your observations and `FILE_FORMAT` with the data format you are working with.
 Currently, only text, netCDF, HDF, HDF5, and CSV formats are supported.
-See `Data Sources and Formats <data_sources_and_formats>` if your file type is not supported.
+See  :ref:`Data Sources and Formats <data_sources_and_formats>` if your file type is not supported.

    .. code-block:: sh